 I did a lot of ‘bits and bobs’ throughout my PhD.
 Taken together, they were instrumental in me getting my PhD, securing my lectureship and finding out who I am.

-Yes, the money was a motivator – I had no PhD stipend to rely on – but what drove me was whether I would learn something and get the chance to do different things that were fun.
+I was always putting my hand up to volunteer for doing groundwork on other research projects, and searched aggressively for teaching opportunities.
+The money was a motivator – I had no PhD stipend to rely on – but what drove me was whether I would learn something and get the chance to do different things that were fun.
 It was also a great way to meet people.

 To quote comedian Tim Minchin, I engaged in the “passionate pursuit of short-term goals”.
 As a result of all these activities, I developed a love for academia and a strong desire to pursue a lectureship… so I felt (and still feel!) incredibly lucky to have secured one."